ricardoquesada/c64-c128-erasoft/README.md

 # Recracks

 I also did some recracks.
-By that I mean that I removed intros done by the original cracker (or another recracker) and replaced them with one that I did.
+By that I mean: From a game, replace the intro done by someone else with another one done by myself.

 COMING SOON